ezesundayeze/rust-web-starter/README.md

 ### Authentication

-The application includes a user authentication system that allows users to create an account, log in, and log out.
+It includes a user authentication system that allows users to create an account, log in, and log out.
 Specifically, it includes the following functionality:

 - [x] login
 - [x] Sign up